 This is a restaurant with traditional Cretan fare.
 It is housed in a building creating appropriately the atmosphere of a traditional eatery.
 Most of the fare is good to excellent.
 A special mention for the Cretan omeletes (omeletes with greens, zuchinni etc), "splinogardouma" (the "large" lamb intestine filled with spleen pieces and grilled) the best "gardoumakia" I ever had (the "small" lamb intestine cooked and served with a classic egg-lemon sauce) and superb lamb "ofto" (young lamb slow cooked in the wood-fired traditional Cretan oven, better order it in advance) If you want to have a cross section of traditional Cretan food, this is an excellent place.
 It is highly recommended.

 Although there are many "gyros" shops in Heraklion and in particular in the central area around the Morosini fountain, they are all making gyros (from pork or chicken) that is invariably (relatively) tasteless and expensive.
 There is only one exception, and this is this place.
-It is not less expensive compared to other gyros places but it is better.
+It is not less expensive compared to other gyros places but it is better (still not as good as this could be thought).
 My favorite is kebab with pita bread, or the kebab plate.
 Inexpensive on a global scale.

 <E. Kiritsis, Nov.
 2017>

 This is a very good fish restaurant, in the area of Herakleion near Agios Dimitrios' little church, in the center.
 It is a small place held by a family specializing in fish and seafood.
-The marinated anchovies are good, the fried and especially grilled calamari ("thrapsalo" variety) excellent (the best I have had in years).
-They have a ink-risotto prepared with cuttle-fish ink that is excellent.
+The marinated anchovies are good, the mousse of tarama (mullet roe) is very good, the fried and especially grilled calamari ("thrapsalo" variety) superb (the best I have had in years).
+They have a ink-risotto prepared with cuttle-fish ink that is also excellent.
 They have various types of seashells that are unusual for Cretan cuisine.
 The small scallops and the shiny clams (vernis in French) are strongly recommended, but ask them to serve them without any extra condiments.
-The white wine by the pitcher is also excellent.
+The white wine by the pitcher is also excellent, but they also have a very good selection of Greek wines.
 Highly recommended.

 This is a restaurant housed in a neoclassic house with newly and well decorated interior.
 The food is traditional Cretan and is done very well.
-Extra mention for the Cretan omelletes with greens, splinogardouma (see explanation in the Erganos review above) grilled vegetables, kid with "askolymbrus" (a thistle that is eaten together with part of its root) It has superb Cretan "ofto" lamb slowly roasted in a traditional wooden oven, that is a must.
+Extra mention for the Cretan omelletes with greens, splinogardouma (see explanation in the Erganos review above) grilled vegetables, kid with "askolymbrus" (a thistle that is eaten together with part of its root) It has superb Cretan "ofto" lamb slowly roasted in a traditional wooden oven, that is a must (but most of the time with too much salt).
 It has a wide selection of good Greek wines, properly preserved and served at the correct temeperature in the correct glasses.
 In the summer you can eat in the garden.
 It is highly recommended.

 This is not a restaurant but a high quality cafe.
 It has very good quality drinks ranging from coffees, to infusions, to alcoholic drinks, it is smoke-free, with a small terace outside, and has a high standard of aesthetics.
 Last but not least, in my opinion, its "bitter" hot chocolate drink is definitely better than the same drink at the famous Angelina in Paris

 This is by now a somwhat upscale place featuring local food.
 Cretan appetizers were good.
 The main fare are grilled meats that are mostly done well.
+Avoid however their salads.
 The dessert (pitarakia and sarikopites with honey) was good.
-Their white wine by the pitcher can compete easily with more expensive Cretan bottled varieties, but by now they have an extensive wine list of good Cretan and Greek wines.
+Their house wine is remerkably good but they also have an extensive wine list of good Cretan and Greek wines.
 Service is always on the weak side.